Graduate Research Assistant

 Office Location: Sawyer Environmental Research Building – Rm.119B, University of Maine, Orono, Maine

-Biographical Statement: I am a master’s student in the School of Earth and Climate Sciences.
-I graduated from Middlebury College in 2016 with a B.A. in Physics.
-From 2017-2019, I taught high school mathematics on the Big Island of Hawaii with Teach For America, and received a Master of Science in Secondary Education from Johns Hopkins University.
-I have also worked as a NOLS instructor since 2014, leading mountaineering expeditions in Alaska, Patagonia, New Zealand, and the Pacific Northwest.
+Biographical Statement: I am a PhD student in the School of Earth and Climate Sciences.
+Prior to diving into graduate work in glaciology, I graduated from Middlebury College with a B.A. in Physics and received an MS in Education from Johns Hopkins University.
+I have an extensive background in mountaineering, outdoor education, and working with students with diverse learning needs.
+As a Teach For America corps member, I taught special education and mathematics on Hawai’i Island.
+As a field instructor for NOLS, I have led extended mountaineering and wilderness expeditions in Alaska, Patagonia, New Zealand, and the Pacific Northwest.
 Through these experiences, I became very interested in understanding the geophysical properties that affect glacial movement and recession, particularly with regards to changing climate.
-At the University of Maine, my research focuses on glaciology, using various modeling methods and data-collecting techniques.

 Research Area: My research interests center on combining geophysical methods and numerical modeling to study subsurface processes of glacial ice.
 Using these techniques, I aim to help answer questions about the physics of ice flow and climate records that are preserved in the deepest ice.
 My current focus is on alpine glaciers in Alaska and Canada, but I am engaged in fieldwork in far polar regions as well.

 Working with a team of scientists from the University of Washington, we will conduct geophysical surveys using phase-sensitive and ground-penetrating radar to select a location for an upcoming deep ice core drilling project.

 July 2022 — Upward Bound – JIRP field camp, Juneau, Alaska